dylnslck/micrograph/docs/README.md

 export default middleware;
 ```

+Micrograph is still in **beta** and the API may change over time.
+I've used it in production, but I generally don't recommend it until the API completely stabilizes.

 ## The gist {#the-gist}
-Getting started with Micrograph requires the creation of two files: `schema.js` and `queries.js`.
+Micrograph requires the creation of two files: `schema.js` and `queries.js`.
 You can optionally create two more files: `mutations.js` and `middleware.js`.
 The [tutorial](tutorial.md) explains creating these files.
 Micrograph compiles these files into a `GraphQLSchema` that can be plugged into your favorite GraphQL server library.
 These files enable your application to grow by focusing on things that matter, such as middleware and schema types.

 For example, let's say your data model includes users and blogs.
 You'll [define your schema](tutorial/define-the-schema.md), [create some root queries and mutations](tutorial/root-queries-and-mutations.md), and specify some [middleware](tutorial/middleware.md).
 A week later, you decide to add more types to your data model.
 With Micrograph, you simply need to edit your `schema.js` and add some more middleware hooks if you choose.
+You don't need to add more root queries or root mutations - Micrograph automatically takes care of that.

 ![](assets/graph.svg)